replicatedhq/help-center/content/docs/utils.md

-+++
-date = "2017-04-10T16:43:30+01:00"
+---
+date: 2017-04-10T16:43:30+01:00
-draft = false
+draft: false
-weight = 280
+weight: 280
+description: A dozen of useful utilities that come with Kube
+title: Utils
-description = "A dozen of useful utilities that come with Kube" title = "Utils" bref= "Here you can find over a dozen of examples of little tiny utilities, that can make developer's life that much easier, and your project progress that much faster." toc = true
+bref: Here you can find over a dozen of examples of little tiny utilities, that can make developer's life that much easier, and your project progress that much faster.
-+++
+toc: true
+---

 <h3 class="section-head" id="h-group"><a href="#h-group">Group</a></h3>
 <p>Combines float elements to group with a clearfix.</p>